brushing-git/Fitting-Distributions-Project/README.md

 Finally, statistical tests were run on the different maximum likelihood estimators.
 Tests are typically broken down into two categories:  frequentist and Bayesian.

 Frequentist methods rely upon null hypothesis testing and confidence intervals (these are effectively the same).
-In null hypothesis testing, a null hypothesis is assumed and then a probability that the data was observed or more extreme is computed; if that probability exceeds a certain threshold, the null is rejected.
+In null hypothesis testing, a null hypothesis is assumed and then we compute the probability that that our data would be as extreme or more so than what was observed; if that probability exceeds a certain threshold, the null is rejected.
 I used **Z-tests** and **K-S tests** for null hypothesis testing, with the Z-test involving custom code and the K-S test using the `scipy.stats` package.
 Confidence intervals likewise assume some statistical model is correct, and one estimates an interval on which values the data must have obtained at certain levels of probability.
 I constructed confidence intervals at the **0.9, 0.95, 0.99, and 0.999** probabilities using custom code and functions from `numpy`.

 While frequentist methods aim to falsify hypotheses, Bayesian methods try to directly estimate the probabilities of hypotheses.
 The main method is to estimate for some prior probability, the posterior probability given by Bayes theorem: